prisma/prisma1/docs/1.0/01-Quickstart/01-Backend/01-TypeScript/01-TypeScript.md

 </Instruction>

-### Sending queries and mutations against the database schema
+### Sending queries and mutations against the Prisma schema

-The GraphQL CRUD API defined by the database schema (`database/schema.generated.graphql`) can be accessed using the `database` Playground.
+The GraphQL CRUD API defined by the Prisma schema (`database/schema.generated.graphql`) can be accessed using the `database` Playground.

 As you're now running directly against the database API, you're not limited to the operations from the application schema any more.
 Instead, you can take advantage of full CRUD capabilities to directly create a _published_ `Post` node.